 Before that it was just a little fishing cove, open to the elements and, it is said, was used in smuggling operations by the locals who had ties with the Bretons.
-There was also a lifeboat station here from 1867 to 1908.
-Up above and slightly inland from the Predannack Downs is an old airfield which became a bomber station during the second world war and then a training base for the pilots of RNAS Culdrose.
+There was also a lifeboat station here from 1867 to 1909.
+Up above and slightly inland from the Predannack Downs, is an old airfield which became a bomber station during the second world war and then a training base for the pilots of RNAS Culdrose.

 The harbour was acquired by the National Trust in 1945, principally through a gift from Mr A Meyer.
 In addition to the harbour itself, the Trust also owns the winch house at the top of the slipway, which pre-dates the harbour walls, the small picturesque net store on the southern breakwater and the wooden fish cellar on the northern breakwater.

 The harbour is protected from the winter gales that rage across Mount's Bay by two stout sea walls.
-However, considerable damage to the walls has been incurred in recent years, necessitating costly repairs.

 Return to Area Map